 - 1. A completed and signed Inmate Request for Withdrawal (Form 905-1) with the total amount of the order including any shipping and handling charges; - 2.
 Completed order form from approved sources; and - 3.
-Completed and stamped envelopes that are addressed to the approved source.
+Completed and stamped envelopes that are addressed to the approved source.63 f.
+Time Off Work for Religious Holy Days

-If a requested item is not on the approved item list, the request should be forwarded to the Religious and Volunteer Services Administrator and will go to the Religious Accommodation Review committee for approval or denial.
+If a requested item is not on the approved item list, the request should be forwarded to the Religious and Volunteer Services Administrator and will go to the Religious Accommodation Review committee for approval or denial.64